ellisonpyon/cs1302-latin-squares/README.md

 the class.

-**NOTE:** You should make the reference variable for standard input `Scanner` object a instance variable.
+**NOTE:** You should make the reference variable for standard input `Scanner` object an instance variable.
 This will help you stay in compliance with one of the non-functional requirements for this project.